garfix/nli-go/README.md

 # NLI-GO

-nli-go is a library, written in Go, that provides a Natural Language Interface to databases.
+nli-go is small executable program, written in Go, that provides a Natural Language Interface to databases.
 It is a semantic parser and execution engine.
 I use it to experiment with nli techniques.
-It is not stable yet and backward-incompatible changes can be made at any time.
+It is not stable yet and backward-incompatible changes will be made from time to time.

 ## Demo